relyzer/relyzer/README.md

 (Also because I have extensive experience with 3D modelling :) )
 Constantly: Software Engineering best practices, clean code, data structures & algorithms, software design & architecture

 ---
 - 💞️ I’m looking to collaborate on ...
 Anything fun, interesting and something that provides a great learning opportunity for me!
 Open to game, web and mobile app development projects

----
-- 📫 How to reach me ...
-Look for my LinkedIn

 <!---
 relyzer/relyzer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.